NCAR/geocat-applications/CONTRIBUTING.md

 1. [INTEND TO AUTOMATE IN THE FUTURE] Add the new file to the `applications/applications.rst` file to add it to the cards on the main page of the website.

+1. Make sure to clear and run all outputs before asking for a review

 ### NCL Entry